 This is a screenshot of the Teachable header.

 For one, I wanted a non-transparent header to match the look and feel of my site.
 I believe I could have done this, but it was hard for me to match it to my main Business Bolts site because when I did, the Teachable course area didn't look right.
 It's like the controls for the site header and the controls for the course header are interlinked.

 In addition, the thing I really don't like about the Teachable header is that the Business Bolts logo will take you to courses.businessbolts.com or when I don't have my own domain enabled it will go to businessbolts.teachable.com.
 I couldn't change this to just go to businessbolts.com.

-To get a link back to your main home page, you need to add in a link like what I’ve got where it says ‘Return to Homepage’ (as shown above).
-That actually does go to my main Business Bolts homepage like it says.
+To get a link back to your main home page, you need to add in a link like what I've got where it says ‘Return to Homepage' (as shown above).
+That actually does go to my main Business Bolts homepage as it says.
 But I would prefer to have my logo take my users there rather than insert an extra link in my main navigation.

-Header Customization on Sign Up/Check Out Pages
+Header Customization on Sign Up/Check-Out Pages

 On Thinkific you can even customize the header on the sign-up page.
 I was able to make my logo link go where I wanted it to go.

-Here on the Teachable sign-up page, I’ve got a completely different logo and header from every other page on my site.
+Here on the Teachable sign-up page, I've got a completely different logo and a header from every other page on my site.

 I did not see an easy way to change this so it looks more like the rest of my site.
 Again, the logo is going back to the Teachable course home page and not my Business Bolts home page.
 This could confuse users.

 You can pay more for an upgraded plan and get all mention of Thinkific wiped from your online course area.
 So unless a learner knows what Thinkific looks like, they will not know that's what your course is hosted on (if this matters to you).